-step 1 Green Hydrogen Project Development roject assessments and establishes internal processes.
-The project step 2 Independent Assurance The project operator engages an accredited Independent Assurance Provider to assess adherence to the GH2 Standard. step 3 Consultation and public comment The Independent Assurance Provider consults stakeholders and prepares an assessment.
-A draft report is made available for public comment. step 4 Green Hydrogen Project AccreditationThe final report from the Independent Assurance Provider is submitted to GH2's Accreditation and Certification Body.
+step 1 Green Hydrogen Project Development The project proponent / operator designs the project, conducts assessments and establishes internal processes.
+The project proponent prepares a self assessment and publishes information in accordance with the GH2 Standard. step 2 Independent Assurance The project operator engages an accredited Independent Assurance Provider to assess adherence to the GH2 Standard. step 3 Consultation and public comment The Independent Assurance Provider consults stakeholders and prepares an assessment.
+A draft report is made available for public comment. step 4 Green Hydrogen Project Accreditation The final report from the Independent Assurance Provider is submitted to GH2's Accreditation Body.
 Projects that meet the Standard are licensed to use the label "GH2 Green Hydrogen" and will be eligible to obtain and trade GH2 certificates of origin.
-Projects that do not meet the standard may be re-submitted. step 5 Green Hydrogen Production CertificationThe GH2 Registry issues, tracks and cancels GH2 Green Hydrogen Guarantee of Origin certificates. step 6 Review and Renewal The project proponent maintains adherence to the Standard (including disclosure requirements).
+Projects that do not meet the standard may be re-submitted. step 5 Green Hydrogen Production Certification The GH2 Registry issues, tracks and cancels GH2 Green Hydrogen Guarantee of Origin certificates. step 6 Review and Renewal The project proponent maintains adherence to the Standard (including disclosure requirements).
 Projects are reviewed annually.
 Material changes to the project require re-accreditation.